mejia-dev/epicodus-capstone-mvp/Timetracker.md

         * Appears to be due to the enforcement that `globalEnemyTimer` be set to `globalEnemyTimerPausedState` in `checkEnemySpawn()`.
         * Added a line to set `globalEnemyTimerPausedState` to 0, since this should set globalEnemyTimer to the same.
 Testing.
         * Confirmed that this works as expected.
 Committimg change.
     * Also noticed that pausing the game seems to throw off the enemy spawn times.
+This will likely get addressed in the enemy spawning refactor since the spawn positions seem to be off already.

 * 2024-04-30 - 11.48 hours total